-Evidence on lack of sleep and cancer shows that various components of sleep determine how sleep affects cancer.
-Cancer and sleep problems are cyclical and affected by sleep quality, duration, sleep disorders, and circadian rhythm.
+Evidence on lack of sleep and cancer shows that various components of sleep determine how it affects cancer.
+Cancer and sleep problems are cyclical and affected by sleep quality, duration of sleep, sleep disorders, and the circadian rhythm.

 Animal studies show the link between lack of sleep and cancer.
-Cancer and sleep deprivation result from damage to the cells that potentially lead to damage to the DNA.
-That finally resulted in cancer.
+Cancer and sleep deprivation result from damage to the cells that can potentially lead to DNA damage.
+That finally can result in cancer.
 Although there is nothing conclusive found in human studies, theoretically, sleep and cancer is related, especially for those with sleeping problems.
 Additionally, lack of sleep and cancer are indirectly related.
-Sleep and cancer are linked as lack of sleep lead to obesity, low immunity, and inflammation, potentially raising cancer risk.
+Sleep and cancer are linked as lack of sleep leads to obesity, low immunity, and inflammation, potentially raising cancer risk.

 Also Read:10 Reasons Why Good Sleep is Important

 Lack Of Sleep And Cancer: Quality Of Sleep

 Of the things that is difficult to accurately measure for the question of how sleep affects cancer over the long term is the sleep duration for those with sleeping problems, thus making it difficult to know the effects of lack of sleep and cancer.
 Studies conducted on mice show that, fragmented sleep causes inflammation that promotes growth and progression.
 However, in an observational study conducted on adults over the age of 50, people who had poor sleep quality had a high risk of cancer.
 Lack of sleep and cancer of the prostate was found in men in another study.